MERLIN: Multi-Stage Curriculum Alignment for Multilingual Encoder-LLM Integration in Cross-Lingual Reasoning: Experimental Results

 \section{Experimental Results}

-We assess MERLIN on both math reasoning and NLI benchmarks, comparing it against open LLMs, recent multilingual integration methods, and the strongest available closed models.
-For math reasoning, we use two datasets: MSGM and MSVAMP.
+We assessed \textsc{Merlin} on both math reasoning and NLI benchmarks, comparing it against open LLMs, recent multilingual integration methods, and the strongest available closed models.
+For math reasoning, we use two datasets: MGSM and MSVAMP.
 To assess performance on low-resource African languages across both tasks, we employ AfriMGSM and AfriXNLI.
 All results are reported as exact-match or accuracy; higher is better.

-\paragraph{MERLIN achieved SoTA on standardized math reasoning benchmarks} Table~\ref{tab:mgsm_msvamp_combined} presents results on MGSM and its algebraic variant MSVAMP.
-Using the identical Gemma-2 9B backbone, MERLIN achieves \(76.2\,\%\) average accuracy on MGSM, exceeding MindMerger by \(+2.8\) points and SLAM by \(+22.8\) points. \footnote{LangBridge and QAlign scores are omitted in Table~\ref{tab:mgsm_msvamp_combined} because their publicly released implementations do not support the full language set.} Improvements are consistent across both mid-resource languages (Bn/Th/Sw, \(+13.7\) over Gemma-2) and high-resource languages (\(+7.7\) over MetaMath-Mistral).
-On MSVAMP, MERLIN retains its lead with \(79.2\,\%\) average accuracy, outperforming MindMerger by \(+0.9\) points and exceeding the best open baseline by more than \(15\) points.
+\paragraph{\textsc{Merlin} achieved SOTA on standardized math reasoning benchmarks} Table~\ref{tab:mgsm_msvamp_combined} presents results on MGSM and its algebraic variant MSVAMP.
+Using the identical Gemma 2 9B backbone, \textsc{Merlin} achieves \(76.2\,\%\) average accuracy on MGSM, exceeding MindMerger by \(+2.8\) points and SLAM by \(+22.8\) points. \footnote{LangBridge and QAlign scores are omitted in Table~\ref{tab:mgsm_msvamp_combined} because their publicly released implementations do not support the full language set.} Improvements are consistent across both mid-resource languages (Bn/Th/Sw, \(+13.7\) over Gemma 2) and high-resource languages (\(+7.7\) over MetaMath-Mistral).
+On MSVAMP, \textsc{Merlin} retains its lead with \(79.2\,\%\) average accuracy, outperforming MindMerger by \(+0.9\) points and exceeding the best open baseline by more than \(15\) points.
 These gains indicate that the two-stage alignment not only transfers arithmetic skills but also generalises to algebraic word problems.

-\paragraph{MERLIN achieved a wider performance gap in math reasoning for LRLs} Table~\ref{tab:afirmgsm-all} focuses on sixteen truly low-resource African languages.
-With the strong Gemma-2 9B+NLLB-600M configuration, MERLIN attains \(50.6\,\%\) average accuracy, surpassing MindMerger by \(+12.9\) points, SLAM by \(+11.6\) points, and QAlign-LoRA by \(+16.9\) points.
-Notably, MERLIN outruns the closed GPT-4o-mini by \(+15.2\) points and comes within \(2.0\) points of GPT-4o despite the latter’s much larger parameter budget.
+\paragraph{\textsc{Merlin} achieved a wider performance gap in math reasoning for LRLs} Table~\ref{tab:afirmgsm-all} focuses on sixteen truly low-resource African languages.
+With the strong Gemma 2 9B+NLLB-600M configuration, \textsc{Merlin} attains \(50.6\,\%\) average accuracy, surpassing MindMerger by \(+12.9\) points, SLAM by \(+11.6\) points, and QAlign-LoRA by \(+16.9\) points.
+Notably, \textsc{Merlin} outruns the closed GPT-4o-mini by \(+15.2\) points and comes within \(2.0\) points of GPT-4o despite the latter’s much larger parameter budget.
 Ablation confirms (\autoref{tab:full_ablation}) that the task-aware augmentation sub-stage is decisive, yielding gains of more than ten points when added to the connector training.